dfinity/portal/docs/developer-docs/setup/deploy-mainnet.md

 -   [x] You have ICP tokens or cycles available for you to use.

 :::info
 You must have **cycles** available to complete this guide.
 To get cycles, you must either convert ICP tokens to cycles or be provided cycles from another source, for example, from a canister controlled by another developer or from a third-party cycles provider.
-This guide assumes that you have an account with ICP tokens available and illustrates how to convert ICP tokens into cycles and transfer those cycles to a **cycles wallet** that you control.
+This guide assumes that you have an account with ICP tokens available and illustrates how to convert ICP tokens into cycles, then transfer those cycles to a **cycles wallet** that you control.

-For information about how to get ICP tokens, see [how you can get ICP tokens](/concepts/tokens-cycles.md#get-cycles).
+For information about how to get ICP tokens, see [how you can get ICP tokens](../setup/cycles/converting_icp_tokens_into_cycles.md).

-For an introduction to using the Network Nervous System application to manage ICP tokens, see [Network nervous system dapp quick start](../../tokenomics/token-holders/nns-app-quickstart).
+For an introduction to using the Network Nervous System application to manage ICP tokens, see [Network Nervous System dapp quick start](../../tokenomics/token-holders/nns-app-quickstart).

 For information about using your default cycles wallet after you have created it, see [use the default cycles wallet](/developer-docs/setup/cycles/cycles-wallet.md).
 :::